 Provide the approved draft of your paper to your committee at least 2 weeks prior to your presentation.
 Note that your committee may postpone your presentation and/or acceptance of your paper if you do not meet this deadline.

-Schedule your presentation.
+Schedule your presentation. (example announcement)

 Present your research.

 Revise your paper based on the committee's final comments.

 Submit the revised copy to your committee chair and any other committee members who requested a copy.

 Upon approval of the paper and presentation, graduate.